Handbook home

 On completion of the subject students should have:

-- the ability to solve linear equations, and simultaneous equations;
+- a proficiency in basic algebra, including the ability to solve linear equations and simultaneous linear equations;

-- an understanding of the general concept of a function, including such notions as range, domain, function type and hybrid functions;
+- an understanding of the concept of a function, and the notions of domain, range, function types, inverse functions and hybrid functions

-- the ability to use basic techniques for transforming graphs (translation dilation and reflection);
+- the ability to use basic techniques for transforming graphs of functions by translation, dilation and reflection

-- an understanding of the core Trigonometric functions - sine, cosine and tangent - and the ability to solve trigonometric equations;
+- an understanding of the core trigonometric ratios – sine, cosine and tangent – and their interpretation in the unit circle, and the ability to sketch graphs of trigonometric functions and solve trigonometric equations

 Generic skills

-- problem-solving skills: the ability to engage with unfamiliar problems and identify relevant solution strategies;
+- problem-solving skills: the ability to engage with unfamiliar problems in a variety of contexts and identify relevant solution strategies

-- collaborative skills: the ability to work in a team; and
+- collaborative skills: the ability to work in a team, and actively participate and engage collaboratively in a task

-- time-management skills: the ability to meet regular deadlines while balancing competing commitments.
+- time-management and organisational skills: the ability to meet regular deadlines while balancing competing commitments